riccardobosio/QA/README.md

 ![workflow](fig/BERTserini_workflow.png)

-In this project we investigate and reproduce an end-to-end open-domain Question Answering system: BERTserini.
+In this project we reproduce
+an end-to-end open-domain Question Answering system: BERTserini.
 It integrates a BERT reader with the open-source Anserini information retrieval toolkit built on top of the popular open-source Lucene search engine.
 The BERT model is fine-tuned on [SQuAD](https://arxiv.org/abs/1606.05250), a reading comprehension dataset, consisting of questions+answers pairs posed on a set of Wikipedia articles.
-Moreover we propose
-and test three other BERT-based reader models: RoBERTa, ALBERT and SpanBERT.
-Finally we introduce a new re-ranking strategy for retrieved contexts based on RIDER.

 ## Installation